subhadig/subhadig.github.io/_drafts/moving-to-github-pages-from-wordpress.md

 ## What is Jekyll?
 Jekyll is a static site generator.
-You write contents in simple HTML or in Markdown and it creates pages out of it.
+You write contents in simple HTML or Markdown and it creates pages out of it.
 It uses Liquid, a simple templating language which makes it very easy to have custom templates designed for all your pages and when you run Jekyll, it automatically combines the contents and the templates